How to increase connection at your gathering

 1) Give employees a role or ownership:

-"You might taste notes of strawberry or more floral notes".
+"You might taste notes of strawberry or more floral notes."
 Most wine tastings begin with a description of the wine you're about to taste.
-One of the benefits of this approach is it involves patrons in the experience from the beginning by giving them something to pay attention to and react to.
+One benefit of this approach is that it involves patrons in the experience from the beginning by giving them something to pay attention to and react to.

 We can do the same with our gatherings.
 Whether it’s new values, a new performance process, or a behavior change, how can you help employees feel wanted and needed in the change you’re asking of them?